Atlantic Resolve 2015

 The Florida ANG also provided instructors and personnel to the 325th FW at Tyndall AFB, Flordia.
 In this context, the Florida ANG became an associate unit and was activated at Tyndall AFB on October 1, 1999, designated as Detachment 1, Southeast Air Defense Sector (SEADS).
 The 325th Fighter Wing Air National Guard Fighter Associated Unit was officially activated at Tyndall Air Force Base on October 1,1999.
 The unit was officially designated by May 1, 2007 as Detachment 1, Florida Air National Guard Headquarters.
 In 2010, the 325th F-15 training was terminated and the detachment of the Florida ANG was lifted.

 Was founded on April 18, 1941 as the 123rd Observation Squadron at Swan Island Airport, Portland.
 Equipped with the R-47 and R-49 the squadron was mobilized on September 15, 1941.
 Moved ten days later to Gray Field, Ft.
 Lewis, WA and flew anti-submarine patrols over the Pacific Ocean.
 It was stationed in 1942-1944 in several states and among others equipped with the A-20, B-25, P-38 and P-39.
 On April 2, 1943, the designation was changed to the 123rd Reconnaissance Squadron (Bombardment) and on August 11 1943, to the 35th Photographic Reconnaissance Squadron, equipped with the P-38F-5, the photo reconnaissance version of the P-38.
 After training in the USA the 35th participated in the war from September 1944 and was stationed in China.
 It returned back to the USA in September 1945 and the 35th PRS was deactivated in New Jersey on November 7, 1945.
 After the war, the nameplate was assigned as the 123rd Fighter Squadron to the Oregon National Guard on May 24, 1946.
+Click on blue text to see the full history.

 It received federal approval on August 30, 1946 as the 123rd Fighter Squadron (SE) at Portland Municipal Airport equipped with the P-51D Mustang.
 It was mobilized on March 1, 1951, most of the staff was spread across the Western Air Defense Force.
 One part went to Chicago O'Hare and was temporarily part of the 142nd Fighter Wing equipped with the F-84C Thunderjet.
 On December 1,1952, the 123rd came again under the command of the governor of the state of Oregon and was first again equipped with the P-51D.
 In the summer of 1953 the 123th switched to the F-86A Sabre.
 This was followed by: